dastanabeuov/octopus/README.md

 <p>

-Octopus is a Ruby on Rails application design to help the manage data table(CRUD && Search).
+Octopus is a Ruby on Rails application design to help the manage data table(CRUD | Search | imported).
 </p>

 ### ✨ [Demo](https://octopus-adk.herokuapp.com/)